 Harpo Does Something Funny

-Named for a frequent note in Marx Brothers
+Named for an allegedly frequent note in Marx Brothers

 Done on a large scale to allow a mostly improv performance, the practice is technically known as retroscripting.

 Of course, as with anything else it's possible to do it badly

 : an overly-long or plot-irrelevant comedy skit can seem jarring if it doesn't match the pace or tone of the rest of the script, to the extreme of being a Big Lipped Alligator Moment

 .
 Editing can alleviate this, which as a bonus gives you plenty of hilarious Deleted Scenes

 , Throw It In